boobo94/boobo94.github.io/_drafts/webservice-architecture-golang.md

 Except Auto Migration I set manually the foreign keys or if it's needed, index or other sql constraints.

+### /service.go

+The purpose of this file is to keep a structure for all the handlers and instead to import a handler in multiple places or to keep an inconsistency

 ### /db/models

-> Models are usually just normal Golang structs, basic Go types, or pointers of them.
+> [Models](http://gorm.io/docs/models.html) are usually just normal Golang structs, basic Go types, or pointers of them.

 As you can see I put in the auto migration function 4 models Account, PersonalInfo, Category and Subcategory.
 I like to define each model into a different file, choosing an intuitive name like _account.go_, _personalInfo.go_, _category.go_ and _subcategory.go_.